processone/docs.ejabberd.im/content/admin/guide/troubleshooting.md

 However, you can rotate the log files manually.
 For doing this, set `log_rotate_size` option to 0 and `log_rotate_date` to empty list, then, when you need to rotate the files, rename and then reopen them.
-The ejabberdctl command `reopen-log` (please refer to section [ectl-commands]) reopens the log files, and also renames the old ones if you didn’t rename them.
+You can either use an external tool for log rotation and the ejabberdctl command `reopen-log` to reopen the log files, or the ejabberdctl command `rotate-log` to perform both steps (please refer to section [ejabberd Commands](../managing/#ejabberd-commands)).

 The option `log_rotate_count` defines the number of rotated files to keep by `reopen-log` command.
 Every such file has a numeric suffix.
 The